Ken Scott: Current work

 Scott continues to be active in the studio and gives talks around the world.
 In 2012, he released a memoir entitled Abbey Road To Ziggy Stardust, co-written with Bobby Owsinski and published by Alfred Music Publishing.

 Scott is currently a Senior Professor at Leeds Beckett University's School of Film, Music and Performing Arts.

 Personal life

 Originally from South London, Scott resided in Los Angeles from 1976 to 2013, then relocated to Nashville.
-In 2016, Scott and his wife, Cheryl, moved to Hampsthwaite near Harrogate, North Yorkshire, in the UK.
+In 2015, he and his wife, Cheryl, moved to Harrogate, North Yorkshire, in the UK.